 Ford Puma SUV - Interior & comfort

-Sporty and well-equipped but lacking flair
+Sporty and well-equipped but lacking flair in the cabin

 If you're familiar with the latest Fiesta then it’ll be obvious that the Puma is a close relation when you sit inside.
-The same eight-inch touchscreen with Ford's SYNC 3 software, built-in navigation, Apple CarPlay and Android Auto sits perched above the dashboard, proving easy to use, if not always the fastest to respond to inputs. the interior feels well-built too, even if there are some very plain materials that aren't as striking or colourful as the trim in several rivals.
+The same eight-inch touchscreen with Ford's SYNC 3 software, built-in navigation, Apple CarPlay and Android Auto sits perched above the dashboard, proving easy to use, if not always the fastest to respond to inputs.
+The interior feels well-built too, even if there are some very plain materials that aren't as striking or colourful as the trim in several rivals.

 Ford Puma dashboard

 Svelte and minimalist, the Puma's dashboard wraps around the air vents and glovebox, freeing up more space for the driver and front passenger.
 In fact, the only physical controls are those for essential features like the climate control, headlights and audio volume.
 It's a purposeful look, but there isn't much design flair for a crossover that's so arresting from the outside - we wish Ford had added some bolder trims and textiles to take the fight to the Peugeot 2008 and Nissan Juke.
 The Puma does usher in a digital instrument display, in a departure from Ford's traditional blue-needle analogue dials, and it's easy to use and looks good.
 It doesn't offer quite the same level of personalisation as the Peugeot 2008's i-Cockpit, but the Puma's is good enough and a welcome feature.